Scoop-A-Doop/CS3300/README.md

 Portfolio Project 1.0.0

+NOTE: As of 11/28/22, the link below is no longer functional as Heroku has removed all free accounts from the platform.
+This repo however, will remain.

 Using a database, you are able to create an account and create "Projects" to add to your portfolio.

 **Features**